-Intrusion Detection is an integrated cloud-based solution that gives organizations a new dimension of control in their facilities.
-The synergy between Kisi's intrusion detection and access control functionalities minimizes manual alarm-related operations and reduces false positive alerts.
+Intrusion Detection is an integrated cloud-based solution that gives you a new dimension of control in your facilities.
+The synergy between Kisi’s intrusion detection and access control functionalities minimizes manual alarm-related operations and reduces false positive alerts.

 The Intrusion Detection functionality is based on the setup of zones with specific access policies that will apply when the zone is armed and will trigger specific events when certain actions take place.

-In the Kisi dashboard, administrators will have a list with the status overview of the zones.
+In your Kisi dashboard, you will have a list with the status overview of the zones.

 Zones can be scheduled to be in one of three different modes, with security level ranging from lowest to the highest:

 - Stay - users with valid credentials are allowed to enter and stay in the facilities, and the zone state changes to policy violated in case of unauthorized zone entry.